-Terrebonne Parish Consolidated Government's Department of Housing and Human Services has had a successful track record of providing programs and services to address the needs of its low-income citizens for over thirty years.
-One of the most long running CDBG programs to address the condition of Terrebonne's housing stock is the owner-occupied housing rehabilitation program.
+Terrebonne's housing stock is the owner-occupied housing rehabilitation program.
 This program provides housing repair activities for lower-income households, especially the elderly that independently cannot physically or financially preserve their homes.
 CDBG has also funded many sewer, water and infrastructure projects to improve the quality of life in low-income communities throughout the Parish.
 Terrebonne Parish has provided over five hundred first time homebuyers with down-payment and closing cost utilizing HOME Investment Partnerships Program funding.
-Unfortunately, Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME) funds have been reduced by more than 50% in the last 20 years.
+Unfortunately, Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME) funds have been reduced by more than 50% in the last 25 years.
 Because of these continual annual cuts in funding, many programs that include the First Time Homebuyer Program have been discontinued.